mckev/utilities/README.md

 ### chksum

 Utility to create .chksum file on every directory recursively which contains name, size, modified time, and sha256sum of every file on that directory.
 Running it the second time will check if any files or sub-directories have been added / deleted / modified.

 I use this as my HDD is unstable and Windows Scan Disk often fix and change the content of many files.
 This way I can track exactly which file(s) were changed and I can restore them from my backup.

+### count_files

+Utility to print directories that have huge number of files.
+Useful to identify candidate of directories to be zipped into a single file.